reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 Here are the main techniques for code organization:
 1. Modules are the fundamental unit of organizing code in Node.js.
 2. Modules are imported by other applications or modules which need to use the functions defined in the imported modules.
-3. We apply the principle of Separation of Concerns for Organizing Code.
+3. We apply the principle of Separation of Concerns for organizing code.
 4. For small projects like granular microservices built around 1 feature or domain, we should organize by roles like `controllers`, `routes`, etc. For bigger projects with multiple features or domains, we should organize by features and then by roles.
-5. Whenever we are supporting multiple versions of APIs we should have separate folders for the modules of each version.
+5. Whenever we are supporting multiple versions of APIs, we should have separate folders for the modules of each version.
 6. Files with modules containing configurations should be under a folder: `config` so that it is easy to find and adjust the configuration values in one place.
 7. Whenever we use template engines, it helps to have separate folders for views and APIs
-8. We should revisit the organization of code periodically because the assumptions and demands on the codebase keep changing as an application evolves to fulfill business needs.
+8. We should revisit the organization of our code periodically because the assumptions and demands on the codebase keep changing as an application evolves to fulfill business needs.
 9. We should also use a consistent naming convention for our files, folders, and functions.
 Consistent naming helps to increase the readability of our code.